LIVE · 526 PROCEDURES · 596 CLINICS

 By Dr. Miguel Costa·Updated Mar 22·10 min read·Saves $28k

 f you had a heart attack, a stent saves your life.
-If you have stable chest pain on exertion — the kind that gets better when you stop walking — a stent adds zero years to your life.
-The ORBITA trial proved that in 2017.
-The COURAGE trial implied it ten years earlier.
-American cardiologists still place 400,000 elective stents a year.
+If you have stable chest pain on exertion (the kind that gets better when you stop walking) a stent adds zero years to your life and prevents zero heart attacks versus medication.
+The COURAGE trial (2007) and the 5,179-patient ISCHEMIA trial (2020) both showed no reduction in death or heart attack; the sham-controlled ORBITA trial (2017) showed it doesn't even improve exercise time beyond placebo.
+(It can still ease angina symptoms; that benefit is real and is the honest reason to consider one.)
+American cardiologists still place roughly 400,000 elective stents a year.
 The patient usually has no idea the evidence looks like this.

 I.